On this page:

 - TSI test.
 If a woman has Graves’ disease or has had surgery or radioactive iodine treatment for the disease, her doctor may also test her blood for the presence of TSI antibodies.

-More information about testing for thyroid problems is provided by the NEMDIS in the fact sheet, Thyroid Function Tests.
+More information about testing for thyroid problems is provided in the NIDDK health topic, Thyroid Tests.

 How is hyperthyroidism treated during pregnancy?

 During pregnancy, mild hyperthyroidism, in which TSH is low but free T4 is normal, does not require treatment.
 More severe hyperthyroidism is treated with antithyroid medications, which act by interfering with thyroid hormone production.

 Radioactive iodine treatment is not an option for pregnant women because it can damage the fetal thyroid gland.
 Rarely, surgery to remove all or part of the thyroid gland is considered for women who cannot tolerate antithyroid medications.

 Antithyroid medications cross the placenta in small amounts and can decrease fetal thyroid hormone production, so the lowest possible dose should be used to avoid hypothyroidism in the baby.